DeactivatedWhatSoever/NSL/game/2d_game_development_with_libgdx.md

 ## Story Time!
 Just talked about the mobile revolution.
 Also that it hasn’t been a long time since we actually had the revolution.
 We have a lot of opportunity, and we’re going to get there!

+# Getting Started with LibGDX
+Getting started with the framework!

+## Level Map
+We’ll get an Android and a Desktop app up!

+## Feedback
+I wonder whether everything will be up-to-date.
+Let’s try and get everything done and even reporting if it’s necessary!

+## Git
+Oh, so we have to actually code stuff.

+## Download the Course Code
+Just git clone it, and read the README and just learn like that.

+## Exploring the Code
+There’s not much to explore since it all has this and that in the code.
+So we’re just going to have a look of Gradle.

+## Gradle
+It manages all the libraries for you.
+So that’s just it.

+## Install Android Studio
+Just install it, but I’m going to use IntelliJ

+## Tooled Up
+Level up!

+## Configure Android Studio
+Just installing the Android SDKs that you need to run a LibGDX project in Android.

+## Import a LibGDX Project
+Just imported the project!
+Open and done.

+## Import Duties
+Level up!

+## Run the Desktop App
+`$ ./gradlew desktop:run` and done. {platform}:run I guess.

+## libGDX Project Structure
+`.gradle` -> Gradle cache and stuff
+`.idea` -> State of the workspace

+## Run the Android App
+`$ ./gradlew android:run`

+## The iOS and HTML Backends
+It’s really hard to setup iOS and HTML backends since there are a lot of stuff to do.
+We’ll get this when we actually need it to so don’t worry.
+Maybe when I finish the game, I’ll make an iOS app out of it.

+## Make a Change
+Just change the color of the screen.
+It’s just easy.

+## Recap
+All we did was mostly just … setting up the development environment.

+## Story Time!
+Just a story about the dude that tells how he got through the 3D renderer that he didn’t even knew about.
+He traced all the code and saw what was working and stuff.
+It was pretty neat actually.

 #mooc